 Obviously, teachers don’t like sarcastic fucks like me…

-I went to St James, a little high school in the suburb of Cheadle Hulme.
+I went to a little high school in the suburbs.
 The school was tiny, probably the smallest high school in Stockport, if not the whole of Manchester – we didn’t even have stairs.
 Imagine that.
 Going to school in a fucking cottage full of Catholics!?